Reviews You Can Rely On

 Binding Adjustability

 If you have ever set up a splitboard, you know it's a pain if your stance is slightly off.
-You might deal with it and take the time to adjust your bindings.
-There are two options here; either a channel or an insert system.
+You may need to deal with it and take the time to adjust your bindings.
+There are two options here: either a channel or an insert system.
 The channel system is easier to change than the inserts.
-In our review, Only Voile and Burton used channel systems.
+In our review, only Voile and Burton used channel systems.

 The channel systems varied a bit between manufacturers, but they all function similarly.
 Flex patterns felt normal, and no reviewers singled out the channels as influencing the ride quality of the board.